 Hedgerow trees are also important as they provide a perch for songbirds, were they can be seen and heard easily by potential mates.

-On the southern edge of the Upper Meadow you can see three distinct levels of woodland.
+On the south west edge of the Upper Meadow you can see three distinct levels of woodland.
 The Ancient Woodland is many centuries old, and its shape has not changed since the earliest Ordnance Survey maps.
 In the top of the tallest trees you can see the nests of a rookery, which has been there for almost a century at least.
 In summer the rooks will “skydance” above the Upper Meadow, performing acrobatics just to show off.